-In connection with the issuance of the Bonds, the City will enter into a Continuing Disclosure Agreement with Digital Assurance Certification, L.L.C., which shall constitute a written undertaking for the benefit of the owners and beneficial owners of the Bonds.
-The proposed form of Continuing Disclosure Agreement is attached hereto as APPENDIX E.
+In connection with the original issuance of the Bonds, the City entered into a Continuing Disclosure Agreement with Digital Assurance Certification, L.L.C., which constitutes a written undertaking for the benefit of the owners and beneficial owners of the Bonds.
+A copy of the Continuing Disclosure Agreement is attached hereto as APPENDIX E.